VernonGrant/sidekick.el/README.md

 | nxml-mode       | `"*.{xml,xml.dist}"`   |
 | yaml-mode       | `"*.yml"`              |

+**If the provided glob pattern is an empty string, Sidekick will just search for files with the same extension as the active buffer's file**.
 To add or update an existing mode's file associations, the following helper function has been provided.
 See the below usage example:

 ```lisp
 ;; Adds a new mode, glob pair.